PaloAltoNetworks/prisma-cloud-docs/api/descriptions/serverless/download_get.md

-Downloads all serveless scan reports in CSV format.
+Downloads all serverless scan reports in CSV format.

-The following curl command uses basic auth to retrieve a list of all Serverless resources that monitored by Twistlock, and save the results to a CSV file:
+The following curl command retrieves a list of all serverless resources monitored by Twistlock and saves the results in a CSV file:

 ```bash
 $ curl -k \